KarthikeyanJ04/Home-Lab/README.md

 - **Radarr & Sonarr** – Automate your movie and TV show management.
 - **Prowlarr** – Indexer manager for all your automation tools.
 - **Jellyseerr** – Media request management (no media included).
-- **Other useful services** – Plex, Portainer, QBittorrent, Nginx, Technitium DNS, and more.
+- **Other useful services** – Plex, Portainer, QBittorrent, Nginx, and more.

 ---